shoaibsharif/snippet_api/README.md

 ## Features

-- Algolia integration
+- Laravel Scout integration with Algolia
-- Auth setup with Laravel Sanctum
+- A Complete Auth setup with Laravel Sanctum
-- Algolia integration